 RELN

-Below is a summary for the RELN gene observed in research publications.
+The information for this summary of RELN-related syndrome comes from research publications.
 This is not meant to take the place of medical advice.

 What is RELN-related syndrome?

-RELN-related syndrome happens when there are changes to the RELN gene.
+RELN-related syndrome happens when there are changes in the RELN gene.
 These changes can keep the gene from working as it should.

 Key Role